 This post may contain affiliate links.

-The other thing I wanted to make sure we did to avoid having any sibling rivalry when Gage needed to have so much attention, as a new baby tends to do.
-I came up with a list of little tasks she could help me with so that she would feel needed and part of the every day care of Gage.
+I came up with a list of little things my daughter could help me with so that she would feel needed and part of the every day care of our new baby.

-One of her biggest jobs was getting diapers for Gage.
+One of her biggest jobs was getting diapers for her little brother.
 Whenever it was time to change his diaper, it was Peyton’s job to get a new diaper for us.
-She took this responsibility super serious and would even race to the changing table whenever we said Gage needed his diaper changed.
+She took this responsibility super serious and would even race to the changing table whenever we said it was time for a diaper change.
 She would get so mad if we changed his diaper without her!

 Another task we gave her was to bring in Gage’s bottle and get him a bib and burp cloth.
 Either my husband or I would make up the bottle and then Peyton was in charge of bringing it to us and getting a bib and burp cloth for us.
 She loved it!

-All these things helped to make her feel included as we needed to focus more attention on her new little brother.
+All these things helped to make my daughter feel included as we needed to focus more attention on her new little brother.

-What did you do to help your older children adjust to having a new baby and not feel a sibling rivalry?
+What did you do to help your older children adjust to having a new baby and not feel jealous?